cavai-research/Adonis-Queue/README.md

 There's no need for extra deployments to manage queue supportive tooling like Redis, Kafka, MemCache etc

-Deployments are easy as just restarting queue to pick up new jobs, since NodeJS caches all files to memory
+Deployments are easy as just restarting queue.
+Since NodeJS caches files to memory it's needed to restart to load in latest job classes from last release

 ## Usage

-Usage is relatively simple to events
+Usage is relatively similar to events

 ### Creating jobs